ericrogler/Green-Book/Z021_Design_Systems_EdTech.md

 ## **Short Answer**

+**From Unknown**
+> “Any idiot can build a bridge that stands, but it takes an engineer to build a bridge that barely stands.”
+- *Finding the source for this quotation is a Herculean task, so if someone does know the original person, let me know.*

 Everyone is a designer.
 Not everyone is a *good* designer.

 Even if you can design well, you'll still deal with people management issues, managing upwards, and designing communication.